VisualComputing/nub/README.md

 ### Scene objects

-Scene objects may be related either to a [Frame](https://visualcomputing.github.io/frames-javadocs/frames/primitives/Frame.html), a [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) (which is a Frame specializarions) or a [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html) (which in turn is a Node specialization) instance.
+Scene objects may be related either to a [Frame](https://visualcomputing.github.io/frames-javadocs/frames/primitives/Frame.html), a [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) (which is a Frame specialization) or a [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html) (which in turn is a Node specialization) instance.